Multiple Instance Verification: Sensitivity of our models to different forms of LayerNorm

 \section{Sensitivity of our models to different forms of LayerNorm}

-One alternative to pre-aggregation LayerNorm is the post-aggregation LayerNorm adopted in the transformer model, i.e. a standard LayerNorm without multi-headedness.
+One alternative to pre-aggregation LayerNorm is the post-aggregation LayerNorm adopted in the transformer model, i.e., a standard LayerNorm without multi-headedness.
 We replace the pre-aggregation LayerNorm with this alternative in both CAP-VEMA and CAP-DBA, and compare performance before and after replacement.

-The results, shown in Tables \ref{tab:ablln_qmnist}, \ref{tab:ablln_sig}, \ref{tab:ablln_fever} for the three tasks respectively, are mixed, across classification performance and quality of the explanations, and across different tasks.
-The performance differences between the two treatments are generally insignificant or only marginally significant.
+The results, shown in Tables \ref{tab:ablln_qmnist}, \ref{tab:ablln_sig}, \ref{tab:ablln_fever} for the three tasks, respectively, are mixed, across classification and key instance detection performance, and across different tasks.
+The performance differences between the two treatments are generally insignificant or marginally significant.
 The results indicate no clear winner and demonstrate that CAP-based models are not sensitive to different forms of LayerNorm when applied in the final step before output.
-Therefore, their performances are robust to the choices of output normalization.
+Therefore, their performance is robust to the choice of output normalization.